2020 Federal Standard of Excellence

 - DOL is strongly committed to promoting innovation in our policies and practices.
 For example, the Employment & Training Administration’s (ETA) competitive funding routinely funds innovative programming, since grantees typically bundle various program services and components to best meet the needs of the people being served by them in their local contexts.
 A particularly good example of where this innovation is happening is in the Administration’s high priority area of apprenticeships.
 DOL is funding $150 million to support sector-based innovations in apprenticeship.
 DOL has invested more than $95 million through the ApprenticeshipUSA initiative – a national campaign bringing together a broad range of stakeholders, including employers, labor, and states as well as education and workforce partners, to expand and diversify registered apprenticeships in the United States.
 This includes more than $60 million for state-led strategies to grow and diversify apprenticeship, and state Accelerator Grants to help integrate apprenticeship into education and workforce systems; engage industry and other partners to expand apprenticeship to new sectors and new populations at scale; conduct outreach and work with employers to start new programs; promote greater inclusion and diversity in apprenticeship; and develop statewide and regional strategies aimed at building state capacity to support new apprenticeship programs.
 All of these grants include funding for data collection; additionally, ETA and CEO are conducting an evaluation of the American Apprenticeship Initiative.

 - DOL typically couples innovation with rigorous evaluation to learn from experiments.
 For example, DOL is participating in the Performance Partnership Pilots (P3) for innovative service delivery for disconnected youth which includes not only waivers and blending and braiding of federal funds, but gives bonus points in application reviews for proposing “high tier” evaluations.
 DOL is the lead agency for the evaluation of P3.
-An interim report will be released in FY19.
+A final report is available on the CEO’s completed studies website.

 - DOL routinely uses Job Corps’ demonstration authority to test and evaluate innovative and promising models to improve outcomes for youth.
-Currently, CEO is sponsoring a rigorous impact evaluation to examine the effectiveness of one of these pilots, the Job Corps Experimental Center Cascades.
+Currently, the CEO is sponsoring a rigorous impact evaluation to examine the effectiveness of one of these pilots, the Job Corps Experimental Center Cascades, with results expected in FY21.

 8.1 What were the agency’s 5 largest competitive programs and their appropriations amount (and were city, county, and/or state governments eligible to receive funds from these programs)?